moore-automation/local_dev_to_cicd/docs/Lab_Guide/hands_on_02_section_a.md

 ## Branch Specific Policies

-As a project expands it in nearly all cases becomes necessary to create branches when working across diverse teams or nfrastructure - making changes directly to master is in fact considered bad practice as it inceases complexity when resolving `merge conflicts` and approving `pull requests.` Typically we would recommend creating function specific branches to avoid these issues.
+As a project expands it in nearly all cases becomes necessary to create branches when working across diverse teams or infrastructure - making changes directly to master is in fact considered bad practice as it increases complexity when resolving `merge conflicts` and approving `pull requests.` Typically we would recommend creating function specific branches to avoid these issues.

 In most production instances would will see increased restrictions around branches that are permitted to make changes to 'protected' resources - a simple example is that you can only make changes to production from the master or 'prod' branch, and you can only push changes to that branch after review from your peers.